-Astronauts Like Playing With Fire
+The Wonder of Fire Without Gravity

 To study combustion on the ISS, and before that, the Space Shuttles, astronauts have set fire to a variety of materials and observed how this distinctly earthly phenomenon unfolds in microgravity.
 And they love doing it.

-“They get very excited,” Paul Ferkul, a scientist at the Universities Space Research Association in Ohio, told me recently.
+“They get very excited,” Paul Ferkul, a scientist at the Universities Space Research Association, told me recently.
 “They’re all very glad to burn stuff.”

 Researchers usually guide astronauts in real time as they feed samples into a special chamber and watch them burn.
 “The astronauts really enjoying doing it because it is so hands on,” Ferkul said.
 “This is one [experiment] where they can see the results immediately and really feel like they’re doing current research.”